 “Before doing something ask yourself, ‘Will it increase my bank account, increase my happiness or improve the world?'
 If the answer is no, don't fucking do it.” ~ Me

 Also present?
 Pictures of my new “wants.”
-The house my husband and I are currently building, the picture of the 244 Sunesta I’d like to buy once I’m completely settled in here, and several bookmarked photos of spectacular backyard patios and kitchens that I am looking to for inspiration to design the one I plan to add to our new house (complete with my logo actually built as a mosaic into the patio.)
+The house we are currently building, the picture of the 244 Sunesta I'd like to buy once I'm completely settled in here, and several bookmarked photos of spectacular backyard patios and kitchens that I am looking to for inspiration to design the one I plan to add to our new house (complete with my logo actually built as a mosaic into the patio.)
 [Yes.
 Seriously.]

 What's on (or should be on) your dream board?